openfaas/openfaas.github.io/_posts/2021-08-26-faas-storage-cassandra-astra.md

 Open a browser, navigate to [DataStax Astra DB](https://dtsx.io/2VYD4I4).

-Create a new keyspace called "functions", then copy the *Cluster ID* of your database and the *Database region*, these are also available on the *Connect* page.
+Create a new keyspace called "functions" in the UI, then copy the *Cluster ID* of your database and the *Database region*, these are also available on the *Connect* page.

 Now populate the `weekly-newsletter.yml` file with the following contents: